 The answer is by targeting long-tail keywords.

-In this post, we’ll explore what they are, why they’re so powerful, and how you can take advantage of them.
+In this post, we’ll explore what they are, why they’re so powerful, and how you can take advantage of them in your content creation.

 If you’re in a rush at the moment, don’t sweat it!
 You can always pin this post and come back to these Instagram marketing tips later.

 What Are Long-Tail Keywords?